 INGREDIENTS:

-1¼ cups old fashioned rolled oats (quick cooking or regular)
+1¼ cups old fashioned or quick cooking rolled oats (use gluten-free if needed)

 ½ teaspoon ground cinnamon

-1/3 cup raisins, dried cherries, pitted chopped dates, or sweetened dried cranberries
+1/3 cup raisins, dried cherries, or sweetened dried cranberries

 3